 Mice can create serious fire hazards by exposing wires which have been covered with insulation.
 What this does is create a hazard where wires close to each other can create electrical arcs or short circuits.
 This can easily spark a fire within walls where the dry wood or the materials the mice have collected to build their nearby nests can ignite.

-Since mice prefer to be within the walls, the wiring they chew on tends to be hidden behind drywall and are hard to spot.
+Since mice prefer to be within the walls, the wiring they chew on tends to be hidden behind drywall and is hard to spot.
 Fires which start there are also often hard to spot until they have spread throughout the home or building and it can be deadly.

 Mouse control and prevention